 Explore nature around The Bend

 Warmer temperatures beckon people outside for all sorts of activities.
-Dozens of parks — city, county and state — afford many different opportunities to seek out nature in whatever way you might want.
+Dozens of parks — city, county and state — afford many different opportunities to seek out nature in whatever way you desire.
 Worster Lake, all 327 acres, serves as the focal point at Potato Creek State Park in nearby North Liberty.
 The park overflows with opportunities to hike, bird watch, fish, kayak and more.
 South Bend, Mishawaka and St. Joseph County are home to dozens more parks where visitors can connect with nature.
 Looking for a gem?
-Head to Shiojiri Niwa Japanese Garden in Mishawaka.
+Head to Shiojiri Niwa Japanese Garden (pictured below) in Mishawaka.
 Its beauty is hard to match.

 Listen for live music

 Live music in The Bend is about more than what’s scheduled at the Morris Performing Arts Center, although there are always great shows planned there.
 Performances big and small can be found nightly throughout the area.
-Mishawaka Parks hold outdoor concerts at its parks all summer.
+Mishawaka Parks hold outdoor concerts all summer.
 Downtown does the same with concerts at Fridays by the Fountain and with the Red Table Plaza concert series.

 Tour a beautiful campus